Condorcet Markets: Truth-Tracking via Equilibrium Prices

 \subsection{Weighted majority and Kelly markets}

-A weighted majority rule with weights for each $i$ proportional to $q_i - 0.5$ is implemented in competitive equilibrium by Kelly markets.
-Intuitively, such markets then implement a majority election where individuals' weights are proportional to how much better the individual is compared to an unbiased coin.
+A similar result to Theorem \ref{th:simple_maj} can be obtained for the weighted majority rule with individual weights proportional to $q_i - 0.5$, for each individual $i$.
+Such a rule is implemented in competitive equilibrium by Kelly markets.
+Intuitively, such markets then implement a majority election where individuals' weights are proportional to how better the individual is compared to an unbiased coin.